Link: The Faces of Evil and Zelda: The Wand of Gamelon: Development

 The rest of the development team included three programmers (all previous employees of Spinnaker Software), musician Tony Trippi, and freelance writer Jonathan Merritt, who created the scripts and designs.
 Under DeSharone's direction, development progressed similarly to that of his game Below the Root, which Retro Gamers John Szczepaniak suggested was as a forerunner.
 Background designs were created by local Cambridge artists.
 The animated cutscenes were created by a team of animators from Russia, led by Igor Razboff, who were flown to the United States for the project.
+The animators reportedly spend six months animating the cutscenes for both games while living in apartments in downtown Boston, Massachusetts.
 These games marked the first time that Russian outsourcing had been utilized by an American games company – a move that was only possible due to the somewhat thawed political climate after the fall of the Berlin Wall.

 For voice acting, Animation Magic recruited and auditioned local New England community theater actors in Boston, Massachusetts.
 Jeffrey Rath was cast as Link.
 In a 2010 interview with The Gaming Liberty, Rath stated that there were two-hour recording sessions after roughly 15 minutes of rehearsals.
 Bonnie Jean Wilbur was cast as Zelda and her husband Paul Wann played various characters, including Gwonam, Aypo, Mayor Cravendish and Harbanno.
 Mark Berry provided the voices of King Harkinian, Ganon and a Gibdo.
 Additional voices were provided by Jeffrey Nelson (who is speculated to have voiced Morshu), Natalie Brown, Phil Miller, Chris Flockton, John Mahon, Josie McElroy, Jerry Goodwin, Karen Grace, and Marguerite Scott.
 Brown, Flockton and Goodwin had previously worked with DeSharone on two Spinnaker Software games the previous year, Alice in Wonderland and Laser Lords.